-The OUTPUT ENABLE/DISABLE function is defined by MR1[12] (see Figure 52 (page 148)).
+The OUTPUT ENABLE function is defined by MR1[12], as shown in Figure 51 (page 140).
 When enabled (MR1[12] = 0), all outputs (DQ, DQS, DQS#) function when in the normal mode of operation.
-When disabled (MR1[12] = 1), all DDR3 SDRAM outputs (DQ and DQS, DQS#) are High-Z. The output disable feature is intended to be used during I{DD} characterization of the READ current and during tDQSS margining (write leveling) only.
+When disabled (MR1[12] = 1), all DDR3 SDRAM outputs (DQ and DQS, DQS#) are tri-stated.
+The output disable feature is intended to be used during I{DD} characterization of the READ current and during $^t DQSS$ margining (write leveling) only.

-TDQS ENABLE
+TDQS Enable

-Termination data strobe (TDQS) is a function of the x8 DDR3 SDRAM configuration that provides termination resistance R{TT} , and can be useful in some system configurations.
-TDQS is not supported in x4 or x16 configurations.
-When enabled via the mode register (MR1[11]), R{TT} applied to DQS and DQS# is also applied to TDQS and TDQS#.
+Termination data strobe (TDQS) is a feature of the x8 DDR3 SDRAM configuration that provides termination resistance (R{TT}) and may be useful in some system configurations.
+TDQS is not supported in x16 configurations.
+When enabled via the mode register (MR1[11]), the R{TT} that is applied to DQS and DQS# is also applied to TDQS and TDQS#.
 In contrast to the RDQS function of DDR2 SDRAM, DDR3's TDQS provides the termination resistance R{TT} only.
 The OUTPUT DATA STROBE function of RDQS is not provided by TDQS; thus, R{ON} does not apply to TDQS and TDQS#.
 The TDQS and DM functions share the same ball.
 When the TDQS function is enabled via the mode register, the DM function is not supported.
 When the TDQS function is disabled, the DM function is provided, and the TDQS# ball is not used.
-The TDQS function is available in the x8 DDR3 SDRAM configuration only and must be disabled via the mode register for the x4 and x16 configurations.
+The TDQS function is available in the x8 DDR3

+SDRAM configuration only and must be disabled via the mode register for the x16 configuration.

-On-Die Termination (ODT)
+On-Die Termination

-On-die termination (ODT) resistance $R{TT,nom}$ is defined by MR1[9, 6, 2] (see Figure 52 (page 148)).
-The R{TT} termination resistance value applies to the DQ, DM, DQS, DQS#, and TDQS, TDQS# balls.
-DDR3 supports multiple R{TT} termination resistance values based on RZQ/n where n can be 2, 4, 6, 8, or 12 and RZQ is 240 Ω .
+ODT resistance $R{TT,nom}$ is defined by MR1[9, 6, 2] (see Figure 51 (page 140)).
+The R{TT} termination value applies to the DQ, DM, DQS, DQS#, and TDQS, TDQS# balls.
+DDR3 supports multiple R{TT} termination values based on RZQ/n where n can be 2, 4, 6, 8, or 12 and RZQ is 240 Ω .

-Unlike DDR2, DDR3 ODT must be turned off prior to reading data out and must remain off during a READ burst. $R{TT,nom}$ termination is allowed any time after the DRAM is initialized, calibrated, and not performing read accesses, or when it is not in self refresh mode.
-Additionally, write accesses with dynamic ODT ($R{TT(WR)}$) enabled temporarily replaces $R{TT,nom}$ with $R{TT(WR)}$.
+Unlike DDR2, DDR3 ODT must be turned off prior to reading data out and must remain off during a READ burst. $R{TT,nom}$ termination is allowed any time after the DRAM is initialized, calibrated, and not performing read access, or when it is not in self refresh mode.
+Additionally, write accesses with dynamic ODT enabled ($R{TT(WR)}$) temporarily replaces $R{TT,nom}$ with $R{TT(WR)}$.